lambduhh/lambduhh.github.io/_posts/2019-10-10-colorjamoury.md

 series of videos offered by MITOpenCourseWare.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/X7HmltUWXgs?start=1" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="320" height="215" src="https://www.youtube.com/embed/X7HmltUWXgs?start=1" align="left" marginwidth="50" frameborder="2px" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-*Procedures as Black Box Abstractions*
+### Procedures as Black Box Abstractions
+When working to solve a problem, a natural best strategy is to break it down into smaller, more easily manageable parts.
+In FP we rely on separation of concerns to dictate the purpose of each different building block or function.
+Each function has one purpose or objective- and we can test this by looking at the input (i.e. parameters or arguments) and output (i.e. the return statement).
-When working to solve a problem, a natural strategy is to break it down into more easily manageable parts.
-Think of **functions** or **procedures** as mini robots, they have an input, an output and an intended abstract "purpose".
+By observing *only* the input and output we let the inner workings of our function become irrelevant.
+"At that moment we are not concerned with *how* the procedure computes its result, only with the fact that it computes (..)
+The details of how the (function) is computed can be suppressed, to be considered at a later time.
+Indeed, as far as the procedure is concerned, it is not quite a procedure but rather an abstraction" of a procedure, a so-called *procedural abstraction*.
+At this level of abstraction, any procedure that computes **functions** or **procedures** as mini robots, they have an input, an output and an intended abstract "purpose".